Ahmed23016/Orbit/README.md

 # Orbit

-Orbit is a prayer-times app built with React, Vite, Tailwind, and Capacitor.

-It supports:

 - web deployment on Vercel
 - Android and iPhone builds through Capacitor
 - a phone-first UI that simplifies heavier views on smaller screens